yossirot/qradar-universal-cloud-rest-api/README.md

 ## Authors
 At QMasters, we believe in giving back to the community and our customers.
 As a team that has worked extensively with SIEMs since the start of our journey, we understand the importance of data in effective threat detection and response.
 We work closely with our customers and vendors to provide them with the tools they need to make the most of their security data.
 By developing and sharing tools like the QRadar Universal Cloud Rest API, we aim to contribute to the wider security community and help organizations improve their security posture.

+## Contributing
+We welcome contributions from the community to improve the QRadar Universal Cloud Rest API.
+If you have ideas for new features, improvements to existing features, or bug fixes, please feel free to submit a pull request.

+Before submitting a pull request, please make sure to review our contributing guidelines, which outline the process for submitting contributions and provide some helpful tips on how to get started.

+Thank you for helping to improve the QRadar Universal Cloud Rest API and contribute to the security community!

 ## Useful Links

  - [IBM GitHub](https://github.com/IBM/IBM-QRadar-Universal-Cloud-REST-API)